Amazon Stock Analysis, Valuation (NASDAQ:AMZN)

 Should you buy AMZN stock?

-- The operating cash flow looks good at 6.7 times the net income.
+- The company has an operating cash flow which is 6.7 times the net income.

-- The company has a healthy free cash flow margin of 15.4%.
+- The company has a good Free Cash Flow (FCF) margin of 15.4%.

 Should you sell AMZN stock?